History Teacher

 Salary: Main Pay Scale

-Bring History to Life for Learners Who Need It Most
+Bring History and/or PHSE to Life for Learners Who Need It Most

-Are you a creative and committed History Teacher who believes every child deserves to feel inspired by the past?
-Whether you're an experienced specialist or an early-career teacher passionate about inclusive education, this is a unique opportunity to shape the future of history learning for students with special educational needs.
+Are you a creative and committed History and /or PHSE Teacher who believes every child deserves to feel inspired by the past?
+Whether you're an experienced specialist or an early career teacher passionate about inclusive education, this is a unique opportunity to shape the future of history learning for students with special educational needs.

 The Role